HEALTHCARE COST & UTILIZATION PROJECT

 • Does the NEDS contain ICD-9-CM/ICD-10-CM/PCS procedure codes or CPT codes?

-For ED visits resulting in hospitalization, procedures are coded as ICD-9-CM codes through data year 2015 and ICD-10-PCS codes beginning data year 2016.
-These procedures are found in the NEDS Supplemental Inpatient File.
+For ED visits resulting in hospitalization to the same hospital, procedures are coded as ICD-9-CM codes through quarter 3 of data year 2015 (ending September 2015) and ICD-10-PCS codes beginning in quarter 4 of data year 2015 (beginning October 2015).
+These procedures are found in the NEDS Supplemental Inpatient File

 • How do I differentiate between the two types of ED visits in the NEDS?

-The NEDS data element, HCUPFILE, can be used to differentiate between ED visits that do not result in an admission (HCUPFILE=SEDD) and ED visits that result in admission to the same hospital (HCUPFILE=SID).
+The NEDS data element, HCUPFILE, can be used to differentiate between ED visits that do not result in an admission to the same hospital (HCUPFILE=SEDD) and ED visits that result in admission to the same hospital (HCUPFILE=SID).

 • Does the NEDS include information on ED charges and costs?